rayalan/binary-adages/ideas.md

 - Learning - what kind of learning is useful?
   - Value of learning it self.
   - Learning disconnected from theory (e.g. always learning better ways of doing C++ pointers) -- but is that what engineering needs?
 Is that what the organization needs?
-- Conventional wisdom - is anybody actually doing it?
-Is no one is actually doing it, is it actually the right way to do software?
-If you want to be world-class, you need to defy conventional wisdom.
-Standard operating procedures will only get you...standard results.
 - Selection bias - gradually narrowing
 - Tenets; architectural principles, design principles + practices
 - Debate principles (see draft from other blog)